Khanya Mkangisa is back on The Queen

-Johannesburg- South African actress Khanya Mkangisa has told her fans that he is back shooting for the telenovela, The Queen.
+Johannesburg- South African actress Khanya Mkangisa has told her fans that she is back shooting for the telenovela, The Queen.

 Mkangisa who is also pursuing her career as a DJ plays Akhona on the show.